rsweetland/Lean-Charts/README.txt

     Lean Charts / Sonar
 ------------------------------

+Lean Charts is a light weight, open source event-based analytics framework allowing developers to create highly customized metrics that analyze the relative success of web applications.
+Monitor the effects of your changes on key metrics.
+Segment metrics by cohort.

-...yes, there are two names.
+...and yes, there are two names.
 It was first called Sonar (and referenced throughout the code as Sonar) Warning: the name could change again : )

 ------------------------------